 During the Korean War, a Marine Corps fighter pilot nicknamed “magnet ass” shot down three MiG fighter jets.
-(He earned his nickname because of how often his planes were targeted and hit by anti-aircraft weapons.)
+(He earned his nickname because of how often shrapnel hit his planes.)
 None of that was scary enough, apparently, because after he got back from the war, he became a test pilot.
 As part of Project Bullet, he set the transcontinental speed record, flying a Vought F8U Crusader from California to New York at 725.55 miles per hour.
 (The project was so named because he flew faster than a .45-caliber pistol round.)
 By the time the pilot—John Glenn—was recruited by NASA and became the first American to orbit the Earth, it must have seemed like a pretty boring day at the office.
 In 1998, we strapped him into another spacecraft and made him the oldest person to ever go into space, at age 77.
 It was a safe bet because clearly the man is invincible.

 8. There are some pretty famous Marines who aren’t famous for being Marines.

 Before he became famous for co-hosting the Tonight Show, Ed McMahon was a Marine fighter pilot with six air medals and 85 combat missions under his belt.
 While Drew Carey was a reservist in the Marines and looking for a way to make a little extra money, he tried stand-up comedy—it worked.
 Robert Ludlum’s time in the Marine Corps no doubt informed his novels about a super-spy named Jason Bourne.
 And Paulie probably could have taken Rocky in a fight—actor Burt Young is a former Marine.